cds-snc/talent/_pages/en/about/about-us.md

 permalink: "/about-us/"
 trans_url: "/a-propos-de-nous/"
 ---
-The Talent team makes HR stuff easy and intuitive for the CDS team.
-Our team is focused on providing an amazing experience to past, present and future CDS team members.
+The Talent team maximizes the value of employees and drives business results.

 ### Who we are